kushagra055/Custom-Rom-Builder-For-Samsung-Galaxy-A11-M11/README.md

 All Thanks goes to @Smiley9000 for his a11qzip and also to Tg user @A03coreRooted for his repartition script.
+UPDATED VENDOR
+Thanks to @reptilian980 tg user for new vendor.
 <br>⚬ This tool can create full flashble zip with any gsi</br>
 ⚬ This tool support both arm32 and arm64
 ⚬ Arm64 still not supported